 With temperatures falling and nights drawing in, central heating is getting switched on across the country for the first time in months, bring the ‘cold war’.

 With the firing up of the nation’s boilers, come the annual arguments about how hot or cool our homes should be.

-We recently carried out research that revealed that one in three couples regularly argue over the temperature inside their homes – with most thinking it’s too warm indoors.
+We recently revealed that one in three couples regularly argue over the temperature inside their homes – with most thinking it’s too warm indoors.
+Research by CORGI HomePlan, surveying 2,000 homeowners in September 2017. (click here for full data)

 Rowing because the temperature is too high (31 per cent) edged out having a similar argument because it’s too cold (29 per cent) among those surveyed.
 Men are more likely to say the house is too hot, while more women feel their homes are too chilly.